Art of This Century gallery: Exhibition by 31 Women

-From January 5 to February 6, 1943, the gallery hosted the first of two exhibitions with exclusively women artists.
+From January 5 to February 6, 1943, the gallery hosted the first of two exhibitions with exclusively women artists, one of the first times an exclusively female exhibition had happened.
 Exhibition by 31 Women was juried, an unusual practice outside of Europe at the time, by a group that included prominent surrealists André Breton, Marcel Duchamp, Max Ernst, and others, including Guggenheim herself.
 Georgia O'Keeffe declined to participate, noting in a letter that she did not want to show as a "woman artist".

 The group of artists selected represented sixteen nationalities: Xenia Cage, Djuna Barnes, Leonora Carrington, Maria Elena Vieira da Silva, Eyre de Lanux, Leonor Fini, Elsa von Freytag-Loringhoven, Suzy Frelinghysen, Meraud Guinness, Anne Harvey, Valentine Hugo, Buffie Johnson, Frida Kahlo, Jacqueline Lamba (Breton), Gypsy Rose Lee, Aline Meyer Liebman, Hazel McKinley (Guggenheim, King-Farlow), Milena Pavlović-Barilli, Louise Nevelson, Meret Oppenheim, Barbara [Reis] Poe Levee, Irene Rice Pereira, Kay Sage, Sonja Sekula, Gretchen Schoeninger, Esphyr Slobodkina, Hedda Sterne, Muriel Streeter, Dorothea Tanning, Sophie Taeuber-Arp, Julia Thecla, and Pegeen Vail Guggenheim, Peggy's daughter.

 Though not a commercial success, the exhibition was positively reviewed, but not devoid of chauvinism: a reviewer from Time magazine refused to cover the show because, he claimed, there were no worthy women artists.

 The second exhibition, "The Women", was on view June 12 – July 7, 1945, featuring thirty-three women artists, some of whom had also taken part in the previous show.
-New artists included Nell Blaine, Louise Bourgeois, Lee Krasner, Peter (Henrietta) Miller, Charmion von Wiegand, and Catherine Yarrow.
+New artists included Nell Blaine, Louise Bourgeois, Lee Krasner, Peter (Henrietta) Miller, Janet Sobel, Charmion von Wiegand, and Catherine Yarrow.

 The exhibition's impact has been far-reaching: a new exhibition in 1997, Art of This Century: The Women; two perfumes named for the gallery and the exhibition, released by J. Crew; and a 2017 clothing collection by designer Jenny Packham that cited the concept as an inspiration.